Suzuki Motor says it will buy back VW stake as court settles feud

 Suzuki said it expects to buy back its shares at a "reasonable" price, though it did not specify what that price would be.

-Takaki Nakanishi, chief executive of Nakanishi Research Institute, which specializes in the automotive industry, said it was "highly likely it will buy back at the Friday closing price."
+Takaki Nakanishi, chief executive of Nakanishi Research Institute, which specialises in the automotive industry, said it was "highly likely it will buy back at the Friday closing price."

 "For Suzuki, this isn't that much money," he added.
 Suzuki had nearly 1 trillion yen in cash reserves as of the end of March.